TheLogicMaster/switch-gdx/README.md

 easily add print-lines like a library, `printf` combined with `vm::getNativeString` can also be helpful to print out a Java string, potentially obtained from `Object#toString`.
 In CLion, `vm::getNativeString` can also be evaluated while debugging, which is often extremely useful for dynamically inspecting values without recompiling.
+### Windows
+On Windows, if you change the working directory in CLion, it doesn't seem to find the required shared libraries, so manually copying the DLLs from `C:\devkitPro\msys2\mingw64\bin` into the executable directory may be necessary.
+Adding the directory to the `Path` doesn't seem to be sufficient.

 ## Test Suite
 The `tests` module is for running the GDX test suite and verifying GDX functionality.
 See [Tests](TESTS.md) for working